learn-co-curriculum/ruby-methods-readme/README.md

 answer_phone("Arel")
 answer_phone("Logan")
 ```
 * When run, the code above will print "Arel" and then  will print "Logan".
-We can see that this is more flexible than the code above becuase the name can change to be any string, instead of being hardcoded as Arel.
+We can see that this is more flexible than the code above because the name can change to be any string, instead of being hardcoded as Arel.

 * If we want the method answer_phone to print "Hello this is" followed by the value of name, which in the case above is Arel then Logan, we have to add a `#` symbol and wrap the variable in brackets, see below.